nextmv-io/community-apps/knapsack-ampl/README.md

 * `main.py` implements a MIP knapsack solver.
 * `input.json` is a sample input file.
 * `KEY.template` is a file demonstrating how to use the AMPL UUID license key.
-  Copy this file into a `KEY` file and replace the contents with your actual license key.
+  Remove the `.template` extension and replace the contents with your actual license key to be left with a file named `KEY`.

 Follow these steps to run locally.